gomezgoiri/Semantic-WoT-Environment-Simulation/README.md

 Usage
 -----

+### Simulation

 To run a concrete simulation, you should follow the following steps:

 1. Choose the simulation to run under _/netuse/evaluation_.
 1. Parametrize the simulation.
 Using _parametrize.py_ (see _Directory structure_ section).
 1. Run the simulations.

-   Note that (a) by default the following script runs in parallel as much simulations as processors the host machine has; and (b) you can run all the simulations of a simulation set using different machines as long as they all have access to the same _MongoDB database_ where the parametrization is stored.
-    * If you have installed this project using the _setup.py_ file, an entry point to the simulation class has already been installed in your system.
-To use it, simply run: simulate
+        # If you have installed this project using the _setup.py_ file, an entry point to the simulation class has already been installed in your system:
+        simulate

         # Or if you prefer to run it in the background:
         nohup simulate &> output_file.out

-    * Otherwise, run:
+        # Or if the previous two don't work, simply
         python src/netuse/evaluation/simulate.py

-Afterwards, you can...
+Note that:

+ - By default the simulation script runs in parallel as much simulations as processors the host machine has.
+ - You can run all the simulations of a simulation set using different machines as long as they all have access to the same _MongoDB database_ where the parametrization is stored.

+### Analysis of the results

+To analyze the results of the last simulation runs, you can...

-1. Process the results of the simulations with the proper _processor.py_
+1. Summarize the results of the simulations with the proper _processor.py_
 1. Generate a chart which summarizes the results using _diagram.py_